 COMPREHENSIVE EDITING EXAM

-During the semester you will take at least two comprehensive, fifty-minute editing tests or the equivalent.
+The editing exam for Rhetoric 102 requires students to revise some portion of the final essay exam not simply to eliminate errors in grammar, spelling, and mechanics, but more importantly to improve the effectiveness of the prose by making thoughtful stylistic choices.
+During the semester you will take at least two comprehensive, fifty-minute editing tests similar to the final exam.
 There may also be additional tests and quizzes as indicated by the instructor.

 The Writing Center, located in the basement of Morton Hall, offers tutorial assistance with writing assignments.
 Tutors in the Center will not only help you with a paper at any stage of the writing process but also can provide exercises in style, grammar, and punctuation.
 Your instructor may suggest-or require-that you seek help in the Center, or you may use the Writing Center on your own initiative, although you should find out from your instructor whether there are any limits on such outside help.